cobobc/cob_MilestonePJ_4/README.md

 ##### Returning Users

 *   As a Returning user, I want to view my order history - Testing was performed and the app stores orders made made by the user.
-Tsting on the accordian dropdown was also performed to ensure the user can see the history on the My Profile page.
+Testing on the accordian dropdown was also performed to ensure the user can see the history on the My Profile page.

 *   As a Returning user, I want to update my user information - Testing was performed and the user can succesfully update their user information and new information is saved on My Profile page.

 *   As a Returning user, I want to sort through the beat by genre A-Z or price (high-low) - Testing was performed and the user can sort through the beats as they wish.
 The sorting functionality works whether the user wants sorted alphabetically or by price.

 *   As a Returning user, I want to search for specific type of beat using the search tool - Testing was performed and the user can input descriptive words into the search bar and the app will provide options.
 If the user inputs a word incorrectly spelt or a word that is not referenced in the store, they will find no results.

-*   As a Returning user, I want to navigate back to the beat store after adding a beat to my bag -

 *   As a Returning user, I want to be able to generate a new password if I forgot my original one - Testing was performed and the user can create a new password if they can't login as they have forgotten there password.
 A change password link is sent to the email provided.
 Once they follow the steps they can successfully login using the new password.